mekhaelt/Vocadian/README.md

 ```

 **Step 3: Add Your Audio File**
-Place your audio file inside the recordings folder.
+Place your audio file inside the recordings folder, or record your own using `record.py`.
 Example:

 ```bash
 recordings/recording.wav